 Do you need to have a lot of travel experience to apply?

-- It is not necessary to be an experienced traveler.
+It is not necessary to be a highly experienced traveler.
 HI USA seeks a Board of Directors that is passionate about our mission and offers diverse perspectives.

 If I paid my daily membership fee at the hostel, can I apply?